Redrew/CAP/README.md

 ```

 ## Contact
-If you have any questions regarding the code or paper, feel free to contact me at jasonyma@seas.upenn.edu or open an issue on this repository.
+If you have any questions regarding the code or paper, feel free to contact jasonyma@seas.upenn.edu or open an issue on this repository.

 ## Acknowledgement
 This repository contains code adapted from the